-At the close of FY 2020, the Department does not have a system in place to ensure all new supervisors, and newly promoted supervisors are made aware of hiring authorities for people with disabilities.
-To remedy this deficiency, the Departmental OCR, and the Office of Strategic Employee and Organizational Development (OSEOD) were engaged in ongoing discussions regarding establishing a training block of instruction in its new supervisor course that addresses all aspects of disability employment.
-In the absence on a systematic approach to reach new and newly appointed supervisors, the following activities occurred in FY 2020: i.
-The OHC provides training on the use of disability hiring authorities on an as-needed basis.
-This FY, the team conducted a podcast for managers that discussed the intricacies of the Schedule A hiring authority and through Hiring 101. ii.
-Multiple Bureau HR Specialists provided desk side training to hiring managers at the onset of initiating a vacancy announcement.
-In addition, HR Specialists availed themselves when requested by specific offices (e.g. EEO, Diversity Change Agent, FEV working group, etc.) to provide guidance and direction to participants of a designated event.
+At the close of FY 2021, the Department does not have a system in place to ensure all new supervisors, and newly promoted supervisors are made aware of hiring authorities for people with disabilities.
+To remedy this deficiency, the Departmental ODICR, and the Office of Employee Development were engaged in ongoing discussions regarding establishing a training block of instruction in its new supervisor course that addresses all aspects of disability employment.
+In the absence on a systematic approach to reach new and newly appointed supervisors, the following activities occurred in FY 2021: • OHC offers hiring managers consultations on strategic recruitment options (e.g., targeted outreach to underserved communities, the use of Schedule A, etc.). • OHC has made training and resources available to all hiring managers on the use of Schedule A hiring authorities, but this training is not currently mandatory.
+Additional focus on the utilization of Schedule A hiring is planned for FY 2022. • NPS and BLM provided training to regional staff on the use of hiring flexibilities, Schedule A hiring, and the WRP.